 - $325,000, FEDEX TRUCK ACCIDENT: Rovers v.
 Federal Express Corp., State Court of Fulton County, (2018) – By canvassing the neighborhood and interviewing local business owners, we found crucial surveillance camera footage that showed the crash.

 - $302,000, CAR ACCIDENT: E. H. v.
-Brown and American Family Insurance, Spalding County State Court, (2019) – The case settled after depositions of the negligent at-fault driver and our client.
+Brown and American Family Insurance, Spalding County State Court, (2019) – The case settled after depositions of the negligent at-fault defendant and our client.

 - $200,000, COMMERCIAL VEHICLE ACCIDENT: Ross v.
-GFG Holding, Inc.; Travelers Property Casualty Company of America; and S. Vaughn, State Court of Fulton County, (2018) – After serving the defendants in 4 states and pursuing medical testimony from treating medical providers, we eventually resolved the case at mediation.
+GFG Holding, Inc.; Travelers Property Casualty Company of America; and S. Vaughn, State Court of Fulton County, (2018) – After serving the defendants in 4 states and pursuing medical testimony from treating medical providers in California, Texas and Georgia, we eventually resolved the case at mediation.